What Are the Symptoms of Varicose Veins?

-Swelling becomes incapacitating, or the skin over your varicose veins becomes flaky, ulcerated, discolored, or prone to bleeding -- you could be developing stasis dermatitis.
-You may want to have the veins removed to avoid further discomfort and prevent potentially more serious circulatory problems.
+- Symptoms become incapacitating, or the skin over your varicose veins becomes flaky, ulcerated, discolored, or prone to bleeding -- you could be developing stasis dermatitis.
+If left untreated, stasis dermatitis can lead to skin infections and chronic leg ulcers.

-You have injured a varicose vein.
+- You have injured a varicose vein.
 Control the resulting burst of blood with direct compression and leg elevation.
-Have your veins evaluated by a vein specialist as this is a serious complication.
+Have your veins evaluated by a vein specialist as this can be a potentially serious complication.

 Seek emergency medical help for any excessive bleeding or bleeding that does not stop.